 Since they have all lived through the trauma recovery experience, including the rescue scene, hospitalization, rehabilitation, and returning home, TSN peer visitors understand the concerns of new trauma patients on a deeply personal level.
 When a new trauma patient talks about his or her anxieties regarding the recovery ahead or the frustrations of dealing with the medical system, the TSN peer visitor can offer understanding and some tips for getting through the day.
 Most important, they are there to listen, address concerns and answer questions.

-Some benefits of talking with a peer visitor include:
+Some benefits and goals of talking with a peer visitor include:

 - Sharing your experience with someone who can directly relate to what you are going through